wikibonsai/semtree/README.md

 ###### `root?: string`

-The root filename is needed to print the names of any orphan (unprocessed / unlinked) index / trunk files.
+The root filename is needed to print the names of any orphaned branch (unprocessed / unlinked) index / branch files.

 ### `print(tree: SemTree, print: boolean = true): string | undefined`